HermanMartinus/justsketchme-frontend/_posts/2021-02-08-iconic-black-characters-in-video-games.md

 ![](/uploads/game-2.png)

+Lincoln Clay is the protagonist of _Mafia III,_ and is a world-weary and embittered Vietnam war veteran who embarks on an epic journey to start a criminal empire in order avenge the death of his adopted family at the hands of a rival gang.

+A calm and collected man who is galvanised by his thirst for revenge, Lincoln is the epitome of an anti-hero and is relentless in his war against the Marcano family.

+Even though his desire to seize and replace rival gangs is not in itself a moral pursuit, he sees himself as a lesser of two evils and is resolute in trying to clean up and improve the mess made by other members of the mafia who have little regard for human life.

 ### Barrett Wallace

 ![](/uploads/game-4.png)

-The quintessential tough guy with a big heart, Barrett Wallace rocketed t fame after appearing in the original _Final Fantasy VII_ and his appearance in last year's stellar remake has done nothing but increase his popularity and cement the reasons he is one of the most iconic black characters in video games.
+The quintessential tough guy with a big heart, Barrett Wallace rocketed to fame after appearing in the original _Final Fantasy VII_ and his appearance in last year's stellar remake has done nothing but increase his popularity and cement the reasons he is one of the most iconic black characters in video games.

 Sporting a railgun attached to his arm and a massive vendetta against the horrible Shinra Corporation, Barrett is determined to make the world a better place for his adopted daughter Marlene to grow up in.